selimssevgi/learning/psychology/7-habits-of-highly-effective-people.md

 - weigh the consequences of each action, compare and choose what you want to do.
 You don't "have to" it.

+- where do we focus our time or energy?
+- Circle of Concern: things which we have no real control
+- Circle of Influence: things which we have control over

+* alcoholics anonymous prayer:

+"Lord, give me the courage to change the things which can and ought to be changed, the serenity to accept the things which cannot be changed, and the wisdom to know the difference."

 ### Habit 2: begin with the end in mind